Influenza / Flu

 - Eat healthy and regularly.

-- Stay home -- don't go to work or classes if you are sick and try to avoid close contact with sick people.
+- Stay home -- don't go to work or classes if you are sick.
+Try to avoid close contact with sick people.

 Publications and Forms